giulialiv/bggn213/README.md

 This is my work from [BGGN13 at UC San Diego] Fall 2019

-Click [here](https://bioboot.github.io/bggn213_F19/)to go to the main class homepage.
+Click [here](https://bioboot.github.io/bggn213_F19/) to go to the main class homepage.

 **Content of the class**: